Are you looking for banh mi near me?

 Sadly during the early communist period it declined in Vietnam, but thanks to Doi Moi it has now punched its way right back as a Vietnamese street food wonder.

-What do you put in a Banh Mi?
+What do you put in a it?

 Lets start with the bread!
 A Vietnamese baguette has a thin crust and white, airy crumb.
 Unlike its french cousin it may use rice flavor, but other than that its essentially a baguette.

 Inside the sandwich usually consists of meat, or meats, vegetables, such as onions, or lettuce.
 Meat tends to be cold cuts of pork, or liver pate.
-Yes we mean fois gras, Vietnam is the only places on earth where you can get a freakin fois gras sandwich as street food!
+Yes we mean fois gras, Vietnam is the only places on earth where you can get a freaking fois gras sandwich as street food!

 Aside from that its essentially a sandwich, so there are literally hundreds of different varieties from vegetarian to meatballs (one of my favorites).